Ellie Goulding: Artistic identity

+Voice

-In a review for Halcyon, Neil McCormick of The Daily Telegraph described her voice as "something special", continuing; "Her tremulous vibrato and slightly hoarse timbre have the feel of something primal and folky, her birdlike high notes conveying a childlike wonder while darker tones imply ancient depths of sorrow.
+Goulding is a soprano and is noted for her high piercing vibrato.
+In a review for Halcyon, Neil McCormick of The Daily Telegraph described her voice as "something special", continuing: "Her tremulous vibrato and slightly hoarse timbre have the feel of something primal and folky, her birdlike high notes conveying a childlike wonder while darker tones imply ancient depths of sorrow.
 She sings like she is strung out on the melody, warbling from a place of desperate emotion.
 It really is that rarest and perhaps most accidental of gifts: an original voice".
-He then continued in regards to her vocal layering stating, "producer Jim Eliot puts her voice front, back and centre, banking up choral walls of vibrato, fashioning hooks from cut up samples of chirrups and chants, and creating unusual textures from trills and warbles".
+He then continued in regards to her vocal layering, stating, "producer Jim Eliot puts her voice front, back and centre, banking up choral walls of vibrato, fashioning hooks from cut up samples of chirrups and chants, and creating unusual textures from trills and warbles".
 During an interview with Carson Daly, Goulding described her own voice saying;

 I think sometimes it sounds like my voice is like, out of control...
 I have to really control it because it just kind of goes everywhere.
 Like, sometimes stuff comes out that I don't expect.
 A lot, actually [...].
 It's so funny because my favourite thing to do is imitate opera singers, but I've never had a singing lesson.
 Oh, I had a lesson just to teach me how to breathe better, but I never really had a singing lesson.

-Will Hermes of Rolling Stone compared her voice to that of Dolly Parton, stating that her upper register was dazzling whilst also complementing her skill in vocal multi-layering.
-Megan Farokhmanesh of Paste magazine stated "Goulding has a lovely voice, but occasionally her soprano-strung vocals hit a note that rubs the eardrums the wrong way" although she praised Goulding overall for her "talent for gorgeous high heart-tugging vocals".
+Will Hermes of Rolling Stone compared her voice to that of Dolly Parton, stating that her upper register was dazzling whilst also complimenting her skill in vocal multi-layering.
+Megan Farokhmanesh of Paste magazine stated, "Goulding has a lovely voice, but occasionally her soprano-strung vocals hit a note that rubs the eardrums the wrong way", although she praised Goulding overall for her "talent for gorgeous high heart-tugging vocals".

 During the 2020s, critics became more appreciative of Goulding's voice, with many noticing its enduring quality and describing her vocals as ethereal.
 In her review of Higher Than Heaven, Katie Bain from Billboard called her "one of dance music's most important and enduring voices".
-Similarly, In their review of "In My Dreams", Oculate UK praised Goulding's voice as it "remains one of pop's most recognisable", while Jordi Bardají of Jenesaispop in his review of "Hypnotized", said that Goulding's ethereal voice fits in EDM productions like a glove.
+Similarly, Jordi Bardají of Jenesaispop, in his review of "Hypnotized", said that Goulding's ethereal voice fits in EDM productions like a glove.